counter2015/LeetCodeScala/README.md

 - Detailed solutions
 - Using multiple paradigms to solve problems, that's to say, imperative and functional either

+Why Scala?
+- Scala is concise
+- Scala is a statically typed
+- Scala is functional and object-oriented language

 ## Test
 Using sbt.
 ```sbtshell